They are disorders caused by organisms such as bacteria, viruses, fungi, or parasites. Many organisms live in and on our bodies.

 Lumbar puncture (lumbar puncture): This procedure obtains a sample of your cerebrospinal fluid through a needle carefully inserted between the bones of the lower spine.
 Usually, you will be asked to lie on your side with your knees raised toward your chest.

-A small sample of tissue is taken from an internal organ for analysis during a biopsy.
+A small tissue sample is taken from an internal organ for analysis during a biopsy.
 For example, a lung tissue biopsy can be checked to detect a variety of fungi that can cause a type of pneumonia.

 Treatment of infectious diseases